bochendong/classic-Machine-learning-methods/Linear_regression/Lasso/README.md

 # Lasso

-We can use two way to find an optimal, one is gradient descent (as algorithm 2) and another is Algorithm 1
+We can use two way to find an optimal, one is gradient descent (as [Alogorithm 2]) and another is [Alogorithm 1](https://github.com/bochendong/Machine-learning/tree/master/preceptorn)
 ### The Loss function of Lasso is:

 ![Lasso1](https://github.com/bochendong/Machine-learning/raw/master/Linear_regression/image/Lasso1.png)